kaustav1987/Continuous-Control-using-DDPG/README.md

 - jupyter: 5.6.0

 I have also created a requirement.txt.
 You may do a pip install requirement.txt to install all the required packages.

+### Execution
+To run my code, I have copied my entire code to main.py.
+So you need to execute the command python main.py

 ## Summary of Environment
 - Set-up: Double-jointed arm which can move to target locations.